JEE Main 2017 Result, Cut off and Merit List

-The JEE Main Cutoff comprises opening and closing ranks required for admission to an institute.
-Candidates can check below the expected cutoff for top engineering colleges accepting JEE Main 2017 score.
+- JEE Main Cutoff announced by participating institutes comprises opening and closing ranks required for admission to the institute

 The cutoff would is likely to be available in the final week of June – 2017.
-The counselling and seat allotment session would be conducted for both JEE Main and JEE Advanced Rank holders through JoSAA.
+JoSAA will hold joint counselling and seat allocation process for shortlisted candidates in both JEE Main and JEE Advanced.

 Read More About JEE Main 2017 Cutoff